 When selling a home, it is essential that a number of checks are carried out.
-These include structural, electrical and plumbing.
+These include structural, electrical, and plumbing.
 With termites found in almost all US states, checking for these insects is also highly recommended, especially as some lending institutions require this before giving a mortgage to a potential buyer.
-For this reason, it is best to have a ‘Wood Destroying Insect Inspection Report, also known as a WDI Report, filed on a property.
+For this reason, it is best to have a Wood Destroying Insect Inspection Report, also known as a WDI Report, filed on a property.
 When you have a WDI inspection, you can ensure a professional termite control company will enlist an expert to look for all signs of active or past termite activity in a property.
 Read on to learn all you need to know with the termite experts at Dugas Pest Control.

 What is a WDIR?

-How is the inspection performed?
+1. How is the WDI inspection performed?

-The inspection is performed visually.
+The termite inspection is performed visually.
 Here, a pest control company will check all the areas that are easily accessible to them, particularly major structural points within the building.
 Special attention is paid to areas that are vulnerable to attack from these insects.
 The contractor will look for past or present evidence of activity.
 This can be found in the structures themselves or wood debris left by the insects.

-Although termites are the most common insects found, the report also includes powder post beetles, old house borers, carpenter ants as well as carpenter bees.
-Note, a WDIR will never act as a warranty to the fact that the insects aren’t present, however it is a good preventative measure.
+Although termites are the most common insects found, the report also includes powderpost beetles, old house borers, carpenter ants, as well as carpenter bees.
+Note, a WDIR will never act as a warranty to the fact that the insects aren’t present.
+Nonetheless, it is a good preventative measure.

 Serving the Baton Rouge and Acadiana LA area since 1957